topleet/topleet/README.md

 ```

 # Outstanding Tasks
-Next, we will fill the missing gaps in the implementations, improve the engines
+Next, we will fill the missing gaps, improve the engines
 and prepare the first maven release.